slatouche/Dev_Team_Or_Bust/README.md

 --- Tasks
 - ☑ Get an Entity Framework test project working using Web API
     - /WebApi_EF_Test/README.md for more info
+- ☑ Make Demo Project With Both EF WebAPI and React

 <br>